Its4Nik/DockStatAPI/README.md

 # Deprecation Warning!
-# V2 is abondend, since there whhere to many issues in the codebase!
+# V2 is abondend, since there where to many issues in the codebase!
 # Please see v3 (next commit from this one onwards, all other branches which are not based on bun will be deleted!)

 # DockStatAPI v2